Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-A sign at the entrance to NorrisWorld: 'You need to be at least this tall (30 microns) to die from a Jayesh roundhouse kick.'
+Jayesh made Russell Crowe cry.

-Updated on: [2/10/2024]
+Updated on: [3/10/2024]
 <!-- #jokeEnd -->